 Why Does Olivia Want to Disappear?
 Understanding the Psychology of Emotional Withdrawal

 When we encounter a character or a real-life individual like Olivia who expresses a desire to "disappear," it is rarely about a literal wish to vanish from the earth.
-Day to day, instead, the phrase "wanting to disappear" is often a poignant cry for help, a manifestation of deep emotional exhaustion, or a coping mechanism against overwhelming stress.
+Instead, the phrase "wanting to disappear" is often a poignant cry for help, a manifestation of deep emotional exhaustion, or a coping mechanism against overwhelming stress.
 Whether this is a discussion about a fictional protagonist in a literary analysis or a reflection on a real person's mental state, understanding the root causes of this feeling is essential for providing empathy and support.

 Introduction: The Anatomy of Emotional Withdrawal